roytang/blog/content/replies/2014/06/ciexfl4/index.md

 - gaming
 ---

-I think we should spend a day agreeing not to collude, just to see if the whole thing is rigged or whether reddit really has that big an effect\n\n...for SCIENCE!
+I think we should spend a day agreeing not to collude, just to see if the whole thing is rigged or whether reddit really has that big an effect

+...for SCIENCE!